-(1) Commanding officers (CO) having cognizance of RAM, X-ray machines, and personnel who, in the performance of their duties, may come in contact with ionizing radiation will appoint, in writing,

-Radiation Safety Officers (RSO) and Radiation Protection Assistants (RPA) as needed to ensure compliance with the references.

-(2) Director of Safety (DOS).
-The DOS shall maintain overall cognizance of the Installation Radiation Safety Program (IRSP).

-(3) Installation Radiation Safety Officer (IRSO).
-The IRSO will ensure this Order is current and maintained with all regulatory requirements.

-(4) This Order will supplement existing Navy regulations, Marine Corps Orders and instructions, references (b) through (d) and other pertinent regulatory documents and publications to manage an efficient and compliant radiological controls program.
+- (1) COs having cognizance of RAM, x-ray machines, and personnel who, in the performance of their duties, may come in contact with ionizing radiation will appoint, in writing, Radiation Safety Officers (RSO), Radiation Safety Managers (RSM), and Radiation Protection Assistants (RPA) as needed to ensure compliance with the references. - (2) Director of Safety (DOS).
+The DOS shall maintain overall cognizance of the IRSP. - (3) Installation Radiation Safety Officer (IRSM).
+The IRSM will ensure this Order is current. - (4) This Order will supplement existing Navy/Marine Corps regulations, Marine Corps orders and instructions, and other pertinent statutory documents and publications to manage an efficient and compliant radiological controls program. - b.

-b.
 Logistics.
-For the purpose of this Order, sources of ionizing radiation are defined as radioactive materials in commodities and equipment or radiation-producing equipment.
+For the purpose of this Order, sources of ionizing radiation are defined as RAM in commodities and equipment or radiation-producing equipment.